 Player data

-You can save game state data (completed levels, experience, in-game purchases and such) on the Yandex server or transmit them to your own server.
+You can save the player's game state data (such as completed levels, experience, or in-game purchases) on the Yandex server or send this data to your server.
 You can also provide a more personalized experience by using data from the user's Yandex profile — for example, their name.

 Initialization